By Jonathan Decker (Family therapist, film critic)

 Heads up: you do have to get into the mindset of enjoying over-the-top action for this.
 Like in Temple of Doom, where they jump out of a plane using a self-inflating river-raft as a parachute?
 Or Last Crusade, when the plane follows the car into a tunnel?
 Yeah, be prepared for some cheesy scenes that’ll make you roll your eyes unless you’ve got a fun, go with the flow attitude.

 But when all is said and done…it comes back to Ford.
 The man is Indiana Jones, and it’s good to see him in the fedora and jacket, bullwhip in hand.
 The script may stumble a bit, the story-line may be a departure from formula, but with Spielberg and Ford at the helm (and clearly, for the first time in a long time, having fun!), the movie works.
 It has enough of the classic elements in place to qualify as an Indiana Jones film and earn its rightful place in the canon. *** (out of five).

 For a better Indy movie than Crystal Skull, revisit Indiana Jones and the Last Crusade.
 There’s even some cool teaching moments for your kids in there.
 Rent it here.

 BONUS: When I was in high-school I wrote and directed a fanfilm for my Latter-day Saint seminary in which Indy and Short Round search for eternal joy.
 Action and laughs galore, folks.
-Watch it below 🙂
+Watch it above 🙂

 Jonathan Decker is the clinical director of Your Family Expert.
 He is a licensed marriage and family therapist, husband, and father of five.
 Jonathan earned a masters degree in family therapy from Auburn University as well as a bachelor’s degree in clinical psychology from Brigham Young University.
 He is an actor, author, and television personality.